IDunion/OpenIDIDComm/README.md

 - **Same-Device-Flow**: Authorization Request und Response are passed with redirects between the user’s wallet and the verifier
 - **Cross-Device-Flow**: The Authorization Request of the verifier is rendered as a QR-code which can be scanned by the user using its wallet.

+#### Comparison of the different OpenID flows

+One can distinguish two different flows: The **[Authorization Code Flow](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#name-authorization-code-flow)** and the **Pre-Authorized Code Flow**.
+One can also distinguish between **immediate and deferred credetial issuance**.
+The first means that the credential asked for is directly issued and the latter means that the credential is issued after some time.
+Another possibility to distinguish differend flows is the **same-device vs. the cross-device credential offer**.
+Either the offer is received from the same device the wallet is installed on or the offer is communicated to the wallet from another device.

+##### Authorization Code Flow

+The issuer uses end-user authentication at the Authorization endpoint.
+There are two different versions:

+- **Wallet-initiated version**: End-user comes across verifier wallet that wants a credential.
+If a matching credential is missing, the *wallet selects a credential issuer*.
+- **Issuer-initiated version**: The request is sent to the issuer after the communication with the issuer itself.

+##### Pre-authorized Code Flow

+The issuer uses out-of-band mechanisms outside of the flow.
+Before initiating a flow with the wallet, the issuer conducts the steps required to prepare the issuance of credentials.

 ### DIDComm